YCR Free CE Tour

-We extend our sincere appreciation to our moderators, panel members, attendees, bus tour sponsors and our event sponsor, Colony Square, who helped make this event a huge success.
-Also, a big thank you goes out to our Bus Tour panel coordinators, Cassie Hanavich, Kyle Kenyon and their committee.
+We extend our sincere appreciation to our moderators, panel members, attendees, and bus tour sponsors, who helped make this event a huge success.
+Also, a big thank you to our Bus Tour coordinators, Allie Johnson and Dany Koe.
 Without their hard work and dedication, this Bus Tour would have not been such a remarkable experience for the attendees.
 Thank you all for your time and support of the Atlanta Commercial Board of REALTORS® and the Young Council.

 Be sure to "Like" us on Facebook!

 - Moderator: Chris Ahrenkiel, Executive Vice President of Commercial Leasing and Office Development, Selig Enterprises

 - Brandon Ashkouti, Founder, Eden Rock Real Estate

 - Bryan Heller, Senior Vice President Landlord Group, CBRE